anupammaurya6767/AUV/README.md

  # Rand_Node
- For Random Node just Type below commands in rand_node root folder:\
+ For Random Node just Type below commands:\
+ First copy rand_node folder and move it to your src folder ros workspace directory:\
- Open a terminal in root folder and run:\
+ Open a terminal in root folder (ros workspace) and run:\
  $: catkin_make

  In a new terminal run:\